jarneson/godot-ply/README.md

 - One cannot arbitrarily extrude edges into one-sided faces, or one edge would be incident with >2 faces.
 - One cannot flip individual faces, as the faces would no longer have compatible orientation.

-### Plugin Interop
-Uses [godot-plugin-interop](https://github.com/jarneson/godot-plugin-interop) to allow other plugins to access it.

 ## Contributing

 Feel free to contribute!
 Both issues and pull requests are very welcome.